Cryptogenic stroke and migraine: using probabilistic independence and machine learning to uncover latent sources of

 \subsection{Clinical signature discovery}

 To disentangle the clinical signatures from our stacked patient data matrix $\textbf X$, we relied on the principles of probabilistic independence.
-This approach stems from the assumption that latent sources of disease act independently from each other and leave a unique signature on the clinical history of the patient which is then recorded, albeit imperfectly, into the EHR.\cite{lasko,marco,strobl} Disentanglement was achieved via unsupervised Independent Component Analysis (ICA) \cite{ica} decomposition of our data matrix $\ \textbf{X} = \textbf{AS}\ $ using our lab's custom implementation\cite{stillica} of the \texttt{FastICA} algorithm\cite{fastica}, where $\textbf{A} \in \mathbb R ^{m \times k}$ is the mixing matrix and $\textbf S \in \mathbb R ^{k \times n}$ is the source matrix.
+This approach stems from the assumption that latent sources of disease act independently from each other and leave a unique signature on the clinical history of the patient which is then recorded, albeit imperfectly, into the EHR.\cite{lasko,marco,strobl} Disentanglement was achieved via unsupervised Independent Component Analysis (ICA) \cite{ica} decomposition of our data matrix $\ \textbf{X} = \textbf{AS}\ $ using our lab's custom-optimized implementation\cite{stillica} of the \texttt{FastICA} algorithm\cite{fastica}, where $\textbf S \in \mathbb R ^{k \times n}$ is the source matrix and $\textbf{A} \in \mathbb R ^{m \times k}$ is the mixing matrix which encodes how our disease sources act together to produce the observed EHR data represented in $\textbf{X}$\cite{lasko}.

-The \texttt{FastICA} algorithm ensures the rows of $\textbf S$ are (approximately) mutually independent; thus each row $\vb s'_i$ represents the expression level of a disentangled latent source of disease.
+The \texttt{FastICA} algorithm ensures the rows of $\textbf S$ are (maximally) mutually independent; thus each row $\vb s'_i$ represents the expression level of a disentangled latent source of disease.
 Each column $\vb s_j$ of $\textbf S$ then quantifies the extent to which each source $j$ is expressed in patient record instance $\vb x_j$.
 Meanwhile, each column $\vb a_j$ of $\textbf{A}$ represents the clinical signature of source $j$ \textemdash i.e. the $m$ linear mixing weights that describe the unique imprint of changes to the EHR data by its corresponding latent source $\vb s'_j$.
 Note that $k$, the number of sources inferred by our ICA decomposition, would ideally be close to the intrinsic dimensionality of $\textbf{X}$ to avoid over- or under-learning \cite{ica}; however, we were limited to a value of $k = 2000$ due to memory constraints.